tim-schilling/deps/final/0010-new-governance.rst

 may have powers delegated directly from the Steering Council.
 In all cases the following interactions should occur:

-* The Technical Board MAY make requests of those teams, and those teams SHOULD accommodate those requests when reasonable and practicable.
+* The Technical Board may make requests of those teams, and those teams should accommodate those requests when reasonable and practicable.

-* Those teams MAY make requests of the Technical Board, and the Technical Board SHOULD accommodate those requests when reasonable and practicable, provided that accommodating the request falls within the powers of the Technical Board.
+* Those teams may make requests of the Technical Board, and the Technical Board should accommodate those requests when reasonable and practicable, provided that accommodating the request falls within the powers of the Technical Board.

 In the event of a dispute between the Technical Board and a team not under the governance of the Technical Board, the DSF Board shall serve as mediator.
-Any member of the DSF Board who is also a member of the Technical Board or of the affected team MUST abstrain from the DSF Board's decision-making in such mediation.
-The decision of the DSF Board in the dispute SHALL be binding on both the Technical Board and the affected team.
+Any member of the DSF Board who is also a member of the Technical Board or of the affected team will abstain from the DSF Board's decision-making in such mediation.
+The decision of the DSF Board in the dispute will be binding on both the Technical Board and the affected team.